-Recent years have brought Gender studies and Queer theory to the forefront of political and social debates.
-I have distanced myself from this discussion partly due to personal reasons and self care.
-After a while it became mentally exhausting for me to combat the sheer level of ignorance and bigotry still lingering amongst impressionable minds.
-Yet in-spite of my absence I have tried to stay in the loop by keeping up with Queer news and current events.
+Recent years have brought Gender studies & Queer theory to the forefront of political and social debates.
+In recent months I have distanced myself from these discussions for several reasons but partially due to self-care.
+After a while it became mentally exhausting for me to participate in these debates, combating the sheer level of ignorance shared amongst political reactionarist.
+Yet, in-spite of my absence I have tried to keep up with Queer news and current events.
 I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
-Recent articles have appeared that lambaste McHugh’s academic integrity by accurately scrutinizing his anti-Queer “research”.
+Recent articles have appeared that lambaste McHughs academic integrity by accurately scrutinizing his anti-Queer “research”.
 This article is meant as such and should not be viewed as a schadenfreude.
-Although, I must confess that it does feel good to see McHugh finally get his comeuppance.
-Besides his collegiate reputation being strained, what this thesis will prove is the obvious truth about McHugh’s bigotry and academic dishonesty.
+Although, I must confess that it does feel good to see this old-fuddy finally get his comeuppance.
+The purpose of this thesis will be to extirpate the specific violations of McHughs academic dishonesty which will then unmask his prejudice.

 To give a brief history, Paul R. McHugh M.D. is a psychiatrist from one of the world’s most elite medical schools, John Hopkins University (JHU).
 Before coming to JHU he was a graduate from Harvard Medical School.
 These days he’s seen in the media parading himself as an expert in the field of sexuality and gender where he writes ‘opinion pieces’ on anti-trans studies.
 But his studies, specifically on gender & sexuality, are not peer-reviewed and go completely against the whole of the scientific consensus.
-The term opinion-pieces is not a slur, McHugh has often referred to his work as opinion-pieces.
+The term “opinion-pieces” is not a slur, McHugh has often referred to his work as opinion-pieces.
 To be clear, despite McHughs impressive credentials he has little to no clinical or research experience with transgender children nor adults.
-The only work he has published on this topic are meta-studies.
-These meta-studies (opinion-pieces) are mostly conjectured material using invective arguments, which McHugh will try to support by referencing other studies that have later been found to be misrepresented.
+The only work he has ever published on this topic are meta-studies.
+These meta-studies (opinion-pieces) are mostly conjectured material that are not factual.
+McHugh supports his conclusions by pulling from other research studies which have later been found to be misrepresented.

-Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his aversion towards anti-trans hate groups.
+Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his relationship with anti-trans hate groups.
 In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative; interpret that however you wish.
-Though throughout his long career he has aligned himself with the Republican party.
+Although, throughout his illustrious career he has aligned himself with the Republican party.
 He is a part of the American College of Pediatrics which is designated as a conservative hate group by the Southern Poverty Law Center.
 In 2001, he was appointed by former Republican President George W. Bush to the Bio-ethics committee.
-His work has also been cited numerous times in support of anti-LGBTQ+ legislation. state Republican rep., J.R.
-Hoell cited McHughs work against HB 478, a bill that would protect against gender discrimination.
+His work has also been cited numerous times in support of anti-LGBTQ+ legislation.
+The former New Hampshire state Republican rep., J.R.
+Hoell cited McHughs work against (HB 478), a bill that would protect against gender discrimination.
 Unfortunately, as of 2018, the four term state rep. has not sought reelection (sarcasm implied).
 His research is shared uncritically across religious and conservative sites.
 His latest paper Sexuality and Gender: Findings from the Biological, Psychological, and Social Sciences, co-authored with Lawrence Mayor M.D. in 2016, was published in the disreputable journal Ethics and Public Policy Center & The New Atlantis.
-Which you may be shocked to learn that both journals, that claim to be academic, are actually conservative publications.
+Which you may be shocked to learn that both journals that claim to be “academic” are in actuality politically conservative publications.

-But setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
+Setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
 In 1975 Marshal F. Folstein, Susan Folstein, and Paul R. McHugh published a paper that included an appendix for the mini-mental state examination (MMSE).
 A simple questionnaire now widely used in hospitals as a reliable test for early dementia.
-It should be noted that in an academic research paper where your name appears shows your level of contribution.
-Although, McHugh’s name appears last in the cited research it wouldn’t be fair to not give him some credit.
-But this would not validate any argument he’s made about transgender people that would be an ‘appeal to authority’.
-If we could make our own appeal to authority though then it’s also true that McHugh has been publicly denounced by the faculty and staff at JHU; citing many of the talking-points I’ve made here.
-In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayor’s findings,
+It should be noted that in an academic research paper ‘where your name appears’ shows your level of contribution.
+Although, McHughs name appears last in the cited research it wouldn’t be fair to not give him some credit.
+However, this would not validate any claims he’s made about transgender people; that would be an appeal to authority.
+Although, if we could make our own appeal to authority then it would also be true that McHugh has been publicly denounced by the faculty and staff at JHU.
+Citing some of the talking-points and research studies stated here.
+In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayors findings,

 We wish to make clear that there are many people at Hopkins who hold a profound and long-standing commitment to the health, wellness, well-being, and fair and non-stigmatizing treatment of LGBTQ people and communities.
 We do not believe that the “Sexuality and Gender” report cited above is a comprehensive portrayal of the current science, and we respectfully disassociate ourselves from its findings.
 (Baltimore Sun Op’ed, 2016).

-McHugh and Mayor also make other erroneous claims in the paper, such as homosexuality not being supported by scientific evidence, that homosexuality is likely due to early childhood trauma and sexual abuse, and that gender identity is not supported by scientific evidence.
+McHugh and Mayor also make several other erroneous claims in their paper, such as homosexuality not being supported by scientific evidence, that homosexuality is likely due to early childhood trauma and sexual abuse, and that gender identity is not supported by scientific evidence.
 Of course, none of this is true.
 Here is a link to a blog from transgender activist Cakeworld that lists over 90 separate scientific peer-review articles on how hormones ‘alone’ affect sexual orientation and gender identity.
-I could continue but everything else he claims in this study is just conjectural and mean spirited.
+I could continue but everything else he claims in this study is just visceral and mean spirited.
 Again, to date McHugh has no clinical experience with gender nonconforming patients.
-He has only published meta-studies that cites others work that he intentionally misrepresents.
+He has only ever published ‘meta-studies’ that cites others work which he intentionally misrepresents.
 It’s important to note that despite his tenor and influence JHU has also publicly distanced themselves from McHugh’s bigoted crusade.
-Ronald J. Daniels, the current JHU President, has reaffirmed their commitment to queer and gender studies and supportive treatment.
+Ronald J. Daniels, the current JHU President, has reaffirmed their commitment to Queer studies and supportive treatment.
 In 2017, JHU has even reopened a NEW transgender surgical treatment center that McHugh closed nearly 40 years prior.
 I take some satisfaction in that he is still alive to see it.